Introduction to Online Control: Bibliographic Remarks

 \section{Bibliographic Remarks}

 Control theory is a mature and active discipline with both deep mathematical foundations and a rich history of applications.
 In terms of application, self-regulating feedback mechanisms that limit the flow of water, much like the modern float valve, were reportedly used in ancient Greece over two thousand years ago.
-The first mathematical analysis of such systems appeared in a paper \cite{wellmax} by James Clerk Maxwell on the topic of governors, shortly after Maxwell had published his treatise on the unification of electricity and magnetism.
-For an enlightening historical account, see \cite{fernandez2003control}.
+The first mathematical analysis of such systems appeared in a paper by James Clerk Maxwell on the topic of governors \citep{wellmax}, shortly after Maxwell had published his treatise on the unification of electricity and magnetism.
+For an enlightening historical account, see \citet{fernandez2003control}.

-For a historical account on the development of the PID controller see \cite{248006}.
-The theoretical and practical properties of this controller are spelled out in detail in \cite{aastrom1995pid}.
+For a historical account on the development of the PID controller, see \citet{248006}.
+The theoretical and practical properties of this controller are described in detail in \citet{aastrom1995pid}.

 There are many excellent textbooks on control theory, which we point to in later chapters.
-The book of \cite{bertsekas2007dynamic} offers an extensive coverage of topics from the viewpoint of dynamic programming.
-The texts \cite{stengel1994optimal, zhou1996robust}, on the other hand, delve deep into results on linear control, the most well-understood branch of control theory.
-The excellent text of \cite{slotine1991applied} gives a thorough introduction to adaptive control theory.
+The book of \citet{bertsekas2007dynamic} offers extensive coverage of topics from the point of view of dynamic programming.
+The texts \citet{stengel1994optimal, zhou1996robust}, in contrast, delve deeply into results on linear control, the most well-understood branch of control theory.
+Rockafellar \citet{rockafellar1987linear} proposed the use of convex cost functions to model the cost in a linear dynamical system to incorporate constraints on state and control and suggested computational difficulties with this approach.
+The text \citet{slotine1991applied} gives a thorough introduction to adaptive control theory.

-Online nonstochastic control theory and the Gradient Perturbation Control algorithm were proposed in \cite{agarwal2019online}.
+Online nonstochastic control theory and the Gradient Perturbation Control algorithm were proposed in \citet{agarwal2019online}.
 A flurry of novel methods and regret bounds for online nonstochastic control have appeared in recent years, many of which are surveyed in \cite{hazan2021tutorial}.
-Notable amongst them are logarithmic regret algorithms \cite{agarwal2019logarithmic,foster2020logarithmic}, nonstochastic control for unknown systems \cite{hazan2019nonstochastic}, black-box online nonstochastic control \cite{cohen2018online}, and nonstochastic control with partial observability \cite{simchowitz2020improper}.
+Notable among them are logarithmic regret algorithms \citep{agarwal2019logarithmic,foster2020logarithmic,simchowitz2020making}, nonstochastic control for unknown systems \citep{hazan2019nonstochastic}, black-box online nonstochastic control \citep{chen2021black}, and nonstochastic control with partial observability \citep{simchowitz2020improper}.

-The theory builds heavily on recent developments in decision making and online learning, notably the framework of online convex optimization \cite{hazan2016introduction}, and especially its extensions to learning with memory \cite{anava2013online}.
+The theory is heavily based on recent developments in decision making and online learning, notably the framework of online convex optimization \citep{hazan2016introduction}, and especially its extensions to learning with memory \citep{anava2013online}.